projectdiscovery/nuclei/v2/pkg/js/modules/generated/markdown/oracle.md

 ## Types

-### Client
+### OracleClient

- Client is a minimal Oracle client for nuclei scripts.
+ OracleClient is a minimal Oracle client for nuclei scripts.

 | Method | Description | Arguments | Returns |
 |--------|-------------|-----------|---------|